snydergi/SRALabProject/lstm_4to4/README.md

 Within `validation.py` are additional instructions and hints throughout the file as comments to help clarify different portions of the code to ensure the best plotting possible.

+It is important to note, in it's current iteration, this code is not written modularly.
+Preforming testing on this model requires potentially updating many variables to achieve proper plotting, as the plots display a 2x2 grid of all four joints simultaneously.

-With that, you may run the program with `python3 validation.py`. -->
+With that, you may run the program with `python3 validation.py`.